dankornas/ailearninghub/README.md

-# Welcome to the Open Source AI Learning Hub
+# Welcome to the AI Learning Hub

 **Website:** Visit our official website for more information: [AI Learning Hub](https://ailearninghub.io)